NEUROIMAGING

 Etiopathogenesis of contrast-induced encephalopathy

-- provoked by the intraarterial application of iodinated contrast agent
+- CIE is provoked by intraarterial administration of an iodinated contrast agent

-- the exact mechanism is not clear – probably, a combination of HEB disruption and direct neurotoxicity from the contrast medium results in altered neuronal excitability and dysfunction (Leong, 2012) (Yu, 2011)
+- the exact mechanism is not clear; probably a combination of blood-brain barrier (BBB) disruption and direct neurotoxicity from the contrast agent results in altered neuronal excitability and dysfunction (Leong, 2012) (Yu, 2011)

-- occipital lobes have increased HEB permeability; therefore, changes are most common here [Muruve, 1996]
+- the occipital lobes have increased BBB permeability; therefore, changes are most common here [Muruve, 1996]

 - predisposing factors: